 In addition, a police officer is authorized to impound a vehicle if it has accumulated three or more parking citations where payment of such is 30 or more days overdue.
 In addition to the penalties, the owner or driver of the impounded vehicle shall be responsible for the costs of towing and storage.
 This is addressed in chapter 70.06 of the Coralville Code of Ordinances.

 You may also pay it in person at City Hall at the front desk.
-If you mail it, be sure to include the envelope provided and/or the citation number.
+If you mail it, be sure to include the parking ticket and/or the citation number.

 You can also mail it to the Clerk's Office in the envelope you were given with the citation.
 If you lost the envelope or were not given one, mail a check or money order along with the appropriate copy of the citation to: Clerk of District CourtTraffic Violation OfficeP.O.
 Box 2510Iowa City, IA 52244-2510

 The Police Department is open Monday through Friday from 7:30 am to 7:00 pm.